 Though the overnight rate and prime rate typically move in lockstep, this isn’t always the case.
 There have been instances when the overnight rate has dropped, but banks chose, instead, to retain their current prime rate or even raise it.

 The prime rate in Canada changes mainly in response to the BoC’s interest rate policy.
-The BoC is responsible for the country’s monetary policy, meaning it manages the supply of money in the economy – and it does so by influencing the overnight rate.
+The BoC is responsible for the country’s monetary policy, meaning it manages the supply of money in the economy.
+It does so by influencing the overnight rate.

 Although it's difficult to predict future prime rates, the Big Six banks routinely publish prime rate forecasts.
 Another great source is Bloomberg, which publishes the prime rate expectations of some of the top economists.

 Understanding how the prime rate works and its effect on loan interest rates help you make informed borrowing decisions.
 Knowing the cost of debt is essential.
 That means being aware of the prime rate.